Careers at the Commission

 - salary bands that recognise the skills of clinical and legal specialists

-- allowances for workplace responsibilities such as first aid & harassment contact officers
+- allowances for workplace responsibilities such as first aid and harassment contact officers

 - salary packaging